aimalrehman92/ocr_doc_analysis/README.md

 &nbsp;
 - Remember that plagiarism report can be viewed at http://127.0.0.1:5020/plagiarism_calculation/
-- Remember that correspondence check can be viewed at http://127.0.0.1:5020//prepay_correspondance_check/
+- Remember that correspondence check can be viewed at http://127.0.0.1:5020//prepay_correspondance_check/ Remember that correspondence check can be viewed at http://127.0.0.1:5020/ai_polish_calculator/

 ## How to run deployed service manually?